david-allan-jones/gomi-lang/doc/expressions.md

 ### Ternary Expression

 Gomi also has a ternary expression.
 When composing one, ensure the first operand evaluates to a `boolean` type or an error will occur.
-If it does evaluate to a `boolean`, then the entire expression will evaluate to the first operand if the first one is true, and the second if it is false.
+If it does evaluate to a `boolean`, then the entire expression will evaluate to the second operand if the first one is true, and the third if it is false.

 ```
 true  ?
 1 : 0   # 1